ENQUIRE NOW

 IMG_5036.JPG

-▲Fieldwork of Huili Educational Farm Partners
+▲Fieldwork of Hiba Educational Farm Partners

 This is a pupil-led extension of the organic farm programme that we launched two years ago.
 The team had planned to take the programme to the next level, by involving more members of the community and implementing an enterprise operating model.
 However, the outbreak hampered these efforts, because our pupils could not return to campus to manage the farm.